 HM: Thomas was an American and went to medical school in Paris because that was the forefront of medicine, and of surgery.
 They took a very rational approach and he appreciated that because we were still a bit puritanical in America.
 When he came back here he had no money, he had no connections, he didn’t have anything.
-He finally got a job at Jefferson Teaching Hospital in Philadelphia as a surgeon, where he invented plastic surgery techniques that are still used today like cleft palate surgery.
+He finally got a job at Jefferson Medical College in Philadelphia as a surgeon, where he invented plastic surgery techniques that are still used today like cleft palate surgery.
 He was a pioneer of skin grafts and he believed in germ theory, which was a big deal back then—he washed his hands.
 He also had radical ideas about aftercare: anesthetics weren’t in use yet so operations were all about speed, but a lot of the time things went wrong.

 There is a famous story about a surgeon in England [in the 1830s] who had a 300% mortality rate with a surgery: he was amputating a leg and he nicked off one of the fingers of his assistant, and then the patient bled to death, the assistant got gangrene and died from it a week later, and a guy watching the operation had a heart attack and died.
 All in one surgery!
 You didn’t want to be sick back then.
 And you would have insane operations, and then put you in a carriage and send you home right away.
 Thomas Mütter thought, maybe people should stay here for a little while and we can make sure that they’re better.
 People said, that’s crazy.